spatie/laravel-newsletter/README.md

 Newsletter::unsubscribe('rincewind@discworld.com', 'subscribers');
 ```

-There's also a mehtod provided to create a campaign:
+There's also a method provided to create a campaign:
 ```php
     /**
      * @param string $fromName